 - are easy to live with.

-It may be reassuring to think that behaviour we tend to admire, while it may not lead to material success, does generally lead to happiness.
+It is reassuring to think that behaviour we tend to admire, while it may not lead to material success, does generally lead to happiness.
 These are qualities we can develop with commitment and practice.

 You can change